Sunnydale: Sunnydale itself

 Sunnydale's size and surroundings are implausible but justified given its origins — to sustain a human population for supernatural evils to prey upon.
 The town's founder spared no expense to attract a populace, and Sunnydale thus contains many elements of a large city — which the show's writers utilized fully for comic effect and narrative convenience.
 During the first three seasons, Sunnydale is shown to have 38,500 inhabitants, very few high schools, forty-three churches, a small private college, a zoo, a museum, and one modest main street.
 Even so, it has twelve gothic cemeteries.
 These cemeteries are so heavily used that services are sometimes held at night.
 Sunnydale is divided into five neighborhoods.
 The first is the entertainment district which contains the Bronze, Sunnydale's nightclub, which attracts some well-known artists despite a clientele consisting mainly of high-school kids.
-The second is the alleys directly behind Bronze which contain the town's excess supply of pallets and cardboard.
-The high school makes the third neighborhood.
-The fourth neighborhood is filled in its entirety by the large graveyard, and lastly the suburban residential sprawl is the final neighborhood.
-The abundance of very nice homes is made possible by low property values caused by frequent murder.
+The second consists of the alleys directly behind Bronze, housing the town's surplus supply of pallets and cardboard.
+The high school makes up the third neighborhood.
+The fourth neighborhood is entirely occupied by a large graveyard, and finally, the suburban residential sprawl forms the last neighborhood.
+The prevalence of very nice homes is made possible by low property values resulting from frequent murders.

 In later seasons it is revealed that Sunnydale contains a campus of the University of California system, as well as a profitable magic supply shop.
 The town is also seen to include a large park containing a creek and a lake, and one of its cemeteries is shown to be adjacent to a lake.
 Sunnydale has a number of parks: Weatherly Park, Glebe Park, Radcliff Park and Nelson Park are just some of the examples.

 Sunnydale has a train station, a bus station, a small airport, and a small military base.
 There is also a seaport with a harbor deep enough to allow the docking of coastal freighters.

 Directly beneath Sunnydale High School is a Hellmouth, a subterranean, mystical portal that attracts evil forces.
 This functions as a major plot device in Buffy the Vampire Slayer, as it explains why vampires and other demons are so prevalent in Sunnydale.
+Also beneath the school is a small pool of sea water with an outlet to the Pacific Ocean.

-Sunnydale possesses many common horror-movie characteristics, such as an abundance of dark alleyways, abandoned mansions and factories, and an adult population that is either clueless or perpetually in denial, in stark contrast to the demon-fighting, supernaturally aware teens.
+Sunnydale exhibits many common horror-movie characteristics, including an abundance of dark alleyways, abandoned mansions, and factories.
+The adult population is either clueless or perpetually in denial, in stark contrast to the demon-fighting, supernaturally aware teens.

 By the show's seventh season, set in 2002–03, the city's population had fallen to 32,900.
-In the spring, the town is almost completely evacuated.
+In the spring, the town was almost completely evacuated.